sdaly-ie/bouncing_ball/README.md

 ## Technologies utilised:
 ###### HTML5 and CSS3.

-# Description of the task completed in this demonstration:
+## Description of the task completed in this demonstration:
-* Make this ball jump up and down.
-* The ball will go from top 0px to top 100px.
-* One animation cycle takes half of the second
+* The keyframe name is jump.
 * The animation cycle is infinite.
-* The keyframe name is jump.# bouncing_ball
+* The goal is to make this ball jump up and down.
+* The ball goes from 0px to 100px on the y-axis.
+* One animation cycle takes half of the second to complete.
+* Where traditionally animations are set to 'ease', meaning the animation starts slowly, speeds up in the middle and then finishes slowly.
+* It did not appear smooth on first impressions, so the Bezier curve has been implimented to improve the animation timing of a ball bouncing.
+* Enjoy!